In This Article

 In this course at La Trobe University, you’ll learn how AI is transforming industries, such as smart manufacturing, sustainable energy infrastructure and digital healthcare.
 This program emphasises experiential learning to support your development of practical AI skills.
 You can complete an industry-based project with leading organisations like Microsoft, Optus, Quantum Victoria, Pivot Maritime International and Axicor.

-Learn to use AI technology in a wide range of contexts, including digital healthcare, smart manufacturing, smart cities, sustainable energy infrastructure, precision agriculture and more.
-You'll learn from world-renowned lecturers who are leading the advancement of virtual reality and computer engineering.
+Learn to use AI technology in various contexts, including digital healthcare, smart manufacturing, smart cities, sustainable energy infrastructure, precision agriculture and more.

 Master of Artificial Intelligence